JakeRTiger/Microsoft-Access/README.md

 # Microsoft-Access
 Access Databases created for Clients on Upwork.
-See Greune CRM - Custom Built Custmer Relationship Management (CRM) Microsoft Access Database to manage promotions and track customers.
+See GRUENE CRM SCREENSHOTS.doc Greune CRM - Custom Built Custmer Relationship Management (CRM) Microsoft Access Database to manage promotions and track customers.
 How the project started:
 Given an Excel file that contains hundreds of thousands of records that contained tens of thousands of duplicated records